trosenkrantz/RAPTOR/README.md

 See [replies.json](src/main/distributions/replies.json) for an example.

 ## TLS
 RAPTOR is purposed for testing and analysis, not for operational usage.
-When using TLS, it does not verify certificates nor hostnames.
+When using TLS, it does not verify certificates.

 ## ANSI
 RAPTOR uses ANSI escape codes to colour outputs.
 We can disable it with a `--no-ansi` argument in case our console does not support it.

 ## Licence

-RAPTOR's source code is licenced under MIT, see [LICENSE](LICENSE) for more details.
+RAPTOR's source code is licenced under MIT, see [LICENCE](LICENCE) for more details.
 The release includes the following third-party libraries, which are subject to their own licences:

 | Name                                                                    | License                                                  |
 |-------------------------------------------------------------------------|----------------------------------------------------------|